-1) Host PCI-IRQ A to H is permanently assigned to IRQ 16 to 23 in APIC mode.
-Host PCI-IRQ A to H is automatically assigned to IRQ 0 to 15 in PIC mode by the BIOS.
+Host PCI-IRQ A to H is assigned to IRQ 16 to 23 permanently in APIC mode.
+Host PCI-IRQ A to H is assigned to IRQ 0 to 15 automatically in PIC mode by the BIOS.
+A specific assignment cannot be forced.